I don’t know anybody who really gets excited about talking about grease, do you?

 12. What sort of grease gun should I use?

 If you do a lot of greasing,consider an electric or battery-powered grease gun, the way the do in dealerships.
 Lube-Shuttle offers one with a screw-in canister.
-An electric Lube-Shuttle with the screw-in canister is pretty much the Cadillac of grease guns, and will make your life a lot easier.
+An electric Lube-Shuttle with the screw-in canister may well be the best grease gun for tractors, and will make your life a lot easier.
 They’re not cheap, but but they will really make you not hate greasing.